burzin25/2021Fall_finals/README.md

 * As expected, the child bearing age of Germany increased whereas it decreased for Afghanistan over the span of years but it started with a constant value for around 3 decades for Afghanistan
 * The value for Germany reduced in the initial phase then started increasing as expected.
 * Thus, we can accept our hypothesis in this case.

+Note : The NaNs being displayed for pre and post values in the aforementioned and subsequent dataframes for periods which are not at the extremes, are due to the fact that there are consecutive periods which have events present.
+Hence, in this case the statistics relating to a particular event are not being considered in either pre or post cases.
+Instead they are only being used as reference.

 <img alt="Mean Child Bearing Age [Germany VS Iraq]" src="./Images/Child_bearing_ger_Iraq.PNG" title="Mean Child Bearing Age [Germany VS Iraq]"/>
 <img alt="Mean Child Bearing Age [Germany VS Iraq] Table" src="./Images/Child_bearing_ger_Iraq_table.PNG" title="Mean Child Bearing Age [Germany VS Iraq] Table"/>

 #### Observations
 * The graph for Iraq had certain amount of change.
 The Child bearning mean age increased till 1985-1990 but then started decreasing with a steep slope and returns back somewhere near to where it started 70 years ago
 * The slope decreases for Iraq towards the end.
+* Even though elections took place in 2006, the mean child bearing age yet kept decreasing.
-* If we just look at the recent years, we can say our hypothesis is true in this case as well.
+* Thus, we can say our hypothesis can be rejected in this case.

 <img alt="Mean Child Bearing Age [Germany VS Myanmar]" src="./Images/Child_bearing_ger_Myan.PNG" title="Mean Child Bearing Age [Germany VS Myanmar]"/>